Loading…

 In order to comply with the regime, once a share class or series has successfully applied to HMRC for certification and obtained RFS, annually within six months of the year end of the fund, a reportable income calculation (net of relevant expenses) is required to be computed, with reports being made available to both investors and HMRC.
 To the extent any ‘Excess Reportable Income’ arises, investors are required to pay tax on their share.
 Often there is nil Excess Reportable Income due to allowable expenses (e.g. management fees) that offset against income of the fund.

-Obtaining RFS and remaining compliant with the regime is particularly advantageous for funds with investment strategies that give rise to significant capital returns.
+Obtaining RFS and remaining compliant with the regime is particularly advantageous for funds with investment strategies that generate significant capital returns.

 Other investors who may benefit from the regime include funds of funds with RFS in their own right and UK companies.